-Summary: In speaking with a general manager from an AFC team, they said that Jackson is the most dynamic player in the 2018 NFL Draft.
+Summary: One general manager from an AFC team told WalterFootball.com that Jackson is the most dynamic player in the 2018 NFL Draft.
 With amazing running ability, speed, and a powerful arm, Jackson is a rare talent who possesses a phenomenal skill set.
-While he made highlight-reel plays on a routine basis, some in the media have criticized him to the point that he may not be a high first-rounder and could slip to the middle or back portion of the first round.
+While he made highlight-reel plays on a routine basis, some in the media have criticized him to the point that he may not be a high first-rounder and could slip to the middle or back portion of Round 1.
 Some analysts have even suggested Jackson should move to another position.
-However in speaking with team sources, multiple top executives and scouts think that Jackson is being undervalued and definitely can stay as a quarterback in the NFL.
+In speaking with team sources, however, multiple top executives and scouts think that Jackson is being undervalued and definitely can stay as a quarterback in the NFL.

 Jackson’s 2017 was comparable to his Heisman winning season although he wasn’t even invited to New York as a finalist for the sham award, which effectively excludes linemen and defensive players.
 In 2017, Jackson completed 59 percent of his passes for 3,660 yards with 27 touchdowns and 10 interceptions.
 He averaged 6.9 yards per carry on the ground on his way to 1,601 yards and 18 rushing touchdowns.